Barack Obama's Human Design Chart

 Barack Obama's Biography

-Barack Obama Human Design.
-American politician and attorney who served as the 44th president of the United States from 2009 to 2017.
-A member of the Democratic Party, Obama was the first African-American president of the United States.
-He previously served as a U.S. senator from Illinois from 2005 to 2008 and an Illinois state senator from 1997 to 2004.
+Obama, an American politician and attorney, served as the 44th president of the United States from 2009 to 2017.
+He was the first African-American to hold the office, representing the Democratic Party.
+Before his presidency, he served as a U.S. senator for Illinois from 2005 to 2008, and as an Illinois state senator from 1997 to 2004.